-Elements of Composition I (2).
+- Elements of Composition I (2).
 Prereq: DAN 170, 270 and Instructor's Approval.
 Study of basic rhythmic, spatial, and dynamic materials in the designing of dance movement.
-(Fall only)

-- 371 Elements of Composition II (2).
+(Fall only) - Elements of Composition II (2).
 Prereq: DAN 170, 270, 370 and Instructor's Approval.
 Continuation of DAN 370.
-(Spring only) - 375 Dance Pedagogy (2).
+(Spring only) - Dance Pedagogy (2).
 Prereq. or Coreq.: Prereq: Instructor's Approval.
 Must be currently enrolled in a Level I (or higher) Technique course.
 A study of the principles, techniques and materials of teaching creative dance in studios, recreation departments and k-12 public education.
-Includes supervised teaching experiences.
-(Fall only) - 390 Independent Study (1-3). - 400 Senior Project (1/2).
-Prereq: Instructor's Approval.
+Includes supervised teaching - 390 Independent Study (1-3).